All Episodes

 And that's why we get two radically different pictures of the Constitution, because we're looking at it in a way that I think is closer to what the founders looked at it like, though we have still changed over time.

-And so when they interpret it, nothing has changed in the words, but the way they live their lives is so radically different that for them the constitution is the way they live their knives, not the words on paper.
+And so when they interpret it, nothing has changed in the words, but the way they live their lives is so radically different that for them, the Constitution is the way they live their lives, not the words on paper.

 So you can't just wave it in front of them and say, hey, do this, because that doesn't mean anything to them.

-So I think it the the difficulty with trying to de-escalate right now is how differently we see the the world, how fundamentally different our values, our identities, our uh everything about us is.
+So I think the difficulty with trying to de-escalate right now is how differently we see the world, how fundamentally different our values, our identities, everything about us is.

 We did it to Nazi Germany after World War II in Japan, right?

-We forced all this out of kind of their their worldviews.
+We forced all this out of kind of their worldviews.

 So can we do it?